Muggins: Fives and Threes

 Fives and Threes emerged in the early 20th century and is a popular league and pub game in Britain today.

 It is similar to Muggins and All Threes, but points are scored for multiples of five and multiples of three at the open ends.
 Multiples of five and multiples of three are worth one point each.
 They can be scored in combination, however.
 If Player A plays the 5-6 and Player B the 6-1, then Player B scores 2 points because 5 and 1 sum to six (two threes).
 Player A then plays the 1-5 and earns 2 points because 5 and 5 sum to 10 (two fives).
 If Player B then plays the double-five crosswise, Player B scores 8 points, 5 for five threes and 3 for three fives.
 Fives and Threes is sometimes played with a spinner.
 Games are usually played to 31, 61, or 121 points using a cribbage board.

 Odd Primes

-Odd Primes, a variant invented by invented by G.P.
+Odd Primes, a variant invented by G.P.
 Jellis, is played similarly to Fives and Threes except the scores are also counted for multiples of higher prime numbers, 7, 11, 13, 17 and so on.
 For the bonus score at the end of the hand, the player who finished the hand receives points equal to tile with the most pips in competitors' hands, rounded down to the nearest prime number.